mit-plv/bedrock2/ArtifactEvaluation.md

 ```

 to inspect them and compare them to the values reported in the paper.
+(Note that the number of "unrelated" lines of code changed because previously, we were also counting Verilog files, which also end in .v, and now we don't count them any more).

 ### Inspecting the Coq-generated RISC-V binary